-- 11 No part of the development hereby permitted shall commence until a detailed Landscape and Ecological Management Plan (LEMP) has been submitted to and approved in writing by the District Planning Authority.
+- 11 No phase of development hereby permitted shall commence until a detailed Landscape and Ecological Management Plan (LEMP) for that phase has been submitted to and approved in writing by the District Planning Authority.
 The plan should include details of planting and maintenance of all new planting.
 Details of species used and sourcing of plants should be included.
 The plan should also include details of habitat enhancement/creation measures and management, such as water bodies, native species planting, wildflower grassland, woodland creation/enhancement, provision of habitat for protected species.
 Such approved measures shall thereafter be implemented in full.
-REASON: To ensure a net biodiversity gain in accordance with NPPF and Policies NE3 and NE4 of the Warwick District Local Plan 2011-2029. - 12 No work to start until adequate measures have been taken to protect existing trees, scrub and ground flora of the adjacent Local Wildlife Site Black Waste Wood, during development.
+REASON: To ensure a net biodiversity gain in accordance with NPPF and Policies NE3 and NE4 of the Warwick District Local Plan 2011-2029. - No phase of development hereby permitted shall commence until adequate measures have been taken to protect existing trees, scrub and ground flora of the adjacent Local Wildlife Site Black Waste Wood, during development.
 A barrier, such as a wire fence, should be erected before works start.
 This fenced area should include a sufficient buffer zone between the development / associated works and the boundary of the LWS.
 It is important NOT to allow access, or storage of materials within this buffer zone, otherwise soil compaction is likely to occur, with subsequent damage to the ground flora.
-REASON: To ensure the protection of important habitats during development. - No part of the development hereby permitted shall be commenced and 13 nor shall any equipment, machinery or materials be brought onto the site until a scheme for the protection of all existing trees, in particular the three veteran trees, and hedges to be retained on site has been submitted to and approved in writing by the District Planning Authority and has been put in place.
+REASON: To ensure the protection of important habitats during development. - No phase of development hereby permitted shall be commenced and nor shall any equipment, machinery or materials be brought onto the site until a scheme for the protection of all existing trees, in particular the three veteran trees, and hedges to be retained on site, for that phase, has been submitted to and approved in writing by the District Planning Authority and has been put in place.
 The scheme must include details of the erection of stout protective fencing and be in accordance with British Standard BS5837:2012, Trees in Relation to design, demolition and construction.
 Nothing shall be stored or placed in those areas fenced in accordance with this condition and nor shall the ground levels be altered or any excavation take place without the prior consent in writing of the District Planning Authority.
 The approved scheme shall be kept in place until all parts of the development have been completed and all equipment, machinery and surplus materials have been removed.
-REASON: To protect trees and other features on site during construction in accordance with Policies BE1 and NE4 of the Warwick District Local Plan 2011-2029. - 14 No development shall take place until a detailed lighting scheme has been submitted and agreed between the applicant and the local planning authority.
+REASON: To protect trees and other features on site during construction in accordance with Policies BE1 and NE4 of the Warwick District Local Plan 2011-2029.

+- 14 No phase of development hereby permitted shall commence until a detailed lighting scheme for that phase has been submitted and agreed between the applicant and the local planning authority.
 In discharging this condition the District Planning Authority expects lighting to be restricted around the boundary edges, along hedgerows, around known bat roosts and badgers setts, and to be kept to a minimum at night across the whole site in order to minimise impact on emerging and foraging bats and other nocturnal wildlife.
-This could be achieved in the following ways:

-- a) the brightness of lights should be as low as legally possible - b) lighting should be timed to provide some dark periods - c) connections to areas important for foraging should contain unlit stretches
+This could be achieved in the following ways: - a) the brightness of lights should be as low as legally possible - b) lighting should be timed to provide some dark periods - c) connections to areas important for foraging should contain unlit stretches